Home > Blog

 As of July 1st 2019 the new Healthy Homes Standards for rental homes will become law.
 This doesn’t mean all the standards have to be met by this time, but does set another line in the sand for investors to be aware of fulfilling new requirements for heating, insulation, and moisture barriers and removal. ...May 6th 2019

 Some owners do allow pets in the home.
 Where this is the case, please remember that a request must be made to Ruby Housing before getting a new pet, and that both cats and dogs must be neutered unless special circumstances apply.
 Dogs must be registered and brought into our office (by appointment) to assess for socialisation.
 Please do...May 6th 2019

 Even though there are fewer sunny warm days, it’s still important to keep your home fresh and aired out, to prevent mould and mildew building up.
-There are a few easy ways to do this, please check out our list here: Open windows for a few minutes morning and evening on opposite sides of...April 29th 2019
+There are a few easy ways to do this, please check out our list here: Open windows for a few minutes morning and evening on opposite sides...April 29th 2019

 How does Ruby Housing ensure your rental meets the current rental home and new Healthy Homes Standards?

 A key role of property managers is to ensure owners and their properties are protected from risk, whether from tenants, un-managed maintenance, or lack of compliance. - Advising of and ensuring compliance with changes in legislation. - Regular property inspections, checking how tenants are caring for the home and looking...March 1st 2019

 If you have had work quoted but installation not yet done; we will organise new quotes to meet the latest levels and send to you for approval.
 While this may result in a slight increase, we believe this will be more economical for you than installing one lot of insulation now and topping up in a couple of years.
 If your property has already...February 25th 2019